KxSystems/docs/docs/basics/application.md

 3 3 4 4
 ```

-In the last example, the extension `count'` is the argument of the second `'` (Each).
+In the last example, the derived function `count'` is the argument of the second `'` (Each).

-Only extenders can be applied postfix.
+Only iterators can be applied postfix.

 <i class="far fa-hand-point-right"></i>
 [Apply/Index and Apply/Index At](../ref/apply.md) for how to apply functions and index lists